How to approach and discuss hygiene with your partner without offending them?

 • Practice what you preach: Make sure you’re maintaining good hygiene habits yourself to set a positive example.

-By following these guidelines and tips, you and your partner can navigate the delicate dance of discussing hygiene and emerge with a stronger, healthier, and more loving relationship.
+Through these steps, you and your partner can navigate the delicate dance of discussing hygiene and emerge with a stronger, healthier, and more loving relationship.
+Remember, the goal is not perfection but a partnership where both feel respected and cared for.